ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 encapsulated request and MUST be fields that the oblivious proxy resource will remove before forwarding the encapsulated request towards the target, such as the Connection or Proxy-Authorization header fields {{?SEMANTICS=RFC9110}}.
-Content-Length is an exceptional header that clients MAY include in requests to the oblivious proxy since it does not reveal any new information to the proxy.

 The client role in this protocol acts as an HTTP client both with respect to the oblivious proxy resource and the oblivious target resource.
 For the request the